 Placed between the more well-known spots of Cala Millor and Cala Ratjada, Canyamel was thrust into the spotlight in 2016 with the arrival of US hotel giant Hyatt, who chose the quiet resort as the location for its first European hotel venture.
 Park Hyatt Mallorca overlooks the stunning Canyamel valley and is attracting a stream of well-heeled visitors to the area.

-12 attractions and things to do in the East of Mallorca
+12 things to do in the East of Mallorca

 Expect to unwind and relax in a part of the island blessedly free from traffic and big urban buzz.
 Instead, partake in a variety of pleasant activities, and feel the stress melt away.

 Santuari Sant Salvador